 Create indexes, but do it wisely

-Indexing is probably the most important part of the SQL optimization process.
+Indexing is probably the most important part of the query tuning process.
 So first, make sure you're familiar with the different aspects you should consider when choosing the optimal indexes. for your database.

 When thinking about which indexes to create, you should pay close attention to the query's WHERE clause and table JOINs, as those statements include the critical index-able parts of the query.